mpeeples2008/ArchNetSci/README.md

 **Cite this document as:**

-> Peeples, Matthew A. and Tom Brughmans (2022).
-Online Companion to *Network Science in Archaeology* by Brughmans and Peeples. <https://archnetworks.net>, Accessed 9 August 2022.
+> Peeples, Matthew A. and Tom Brughmans (2022). *Online Companion to Network Science in Archaeology*. <https://archnetworks.net>, Accessed 13 August 2022.

 **The associated book can be cited as**

-> Brughmans, Tom and Matthew A. Peeples (in press). *Archaeological Network Science.* Cambridge Manuals in Archaeology.
+> Brughmans, Tom and Matthew A. Peeples (in press). *Network Science in Archaeology.* Cambridge Manuals in Archaeology.
 Cambridge University Press, Cambridge, UK.

 ## How Should I Use This Online Companion?